-As for those who don’t live in a state or country with a robust medical marijuana or adult use program, they can access CBD products via online storefronts or, in some states, actual storefronts.
+If you live in a state where medical marijuana is legal, get your CBD products from a licensed dispensary.
+If you don’t reside in a state or country with a robust medical marijuana or adult use program, you can access CBD products via online storefronts or, in some areas, from actual storefronts.
 But choosing among the many unregulated CBD brands – which “typically have less manufacturing oversight than kitty litter,” as one industry insider put it – can be problematic.

 Many hemp-derived CBD products are mislabeled.
 A study reported in the Journal of the American Medical Association indicated that 69% of 85 products surveyed had an incorrect amount of CBD and/or THC on the product label.